luqasz/librouteros/README.rst

 About
 =====
 Python implementation of `routeros api <http://wiki.mikrotik.com/wiki/API>`_.
 This library uses `semantic versioning <http://semver.org/>`_.
 On major version things may break, so pin version in dependencies.

 Usage
 =====
-First you need to create and connect to a socket.
-If using plain TCP socket, easiest way is to use `socket.create_connection()` from stdlib.
-Please refer to `ssl.wrap_socket()` for more information on how to use it with SSL/TLS.
+Before using this library, you need to create and connect to a socket.
+If using plain TCP socket, easiest way is to use `socket.create_connection() <https://docs.python.org/library/socket.html#socket.create_connection>`_.
+For SSL/TLS I'd recommend using ``ssl.warp_socket(connected_socket, ciphers='ALL')`` as a bare minimum.
+This will work even when no certificate is set on remote device.

 .. code-block:: python